2016rshah/githubchart-api/README.md

 If you see anything that can be improved send in an issue/PR.

 To get the code up and running, make sure ruby, etc. is properly installed, then run `bundle install`, then run `ruby app.rb` and visit `localhost:4567` in your browser.

+To deploy, make sure heroku cli is installed, login, add the heroku remote, and run `git push heroku master`.

 # See also
 The [github repo](https://github.com/2016rshah/githubchart-api)